GCodeIn-2019/bridge/README.md

 your bridges.
 It doesn't currently do anything when receiving messages.
 Don't run it when you also have "real" chat rooms/channels connected!
 It is quite annoying.

+We also include `log.py`, a logger.
+It takes one argument, the directory in which to place the logs.